Duarte-reis/travel_planner/README.md

 This lack of a centralized system leads to inefficiencies, higher error risk, and significant time spent on repetitive administrative tasks, reducing team productivity.

-As a result, valuable time is taken away from trip personalization and client relationships, while operational delays and inconsistencies negatively impact the customer experience and trust.
+As a result, valuable time is taken away from travel planning and client relationships, while operational delays and inconsistencies negatively impact the customer experience and trust.

 ## 🙏 Solution